Piltxi/ProtoSim/README.md

 ```

 ProtoSim reads the input parameters and reactions from two text files.
 The files are located in input/ .
+You can edit them to change a parameter or insert new reactions.

 ## ✍️ Authors <a name = "authors"></a>